dmalyuta/dotfiles/README.md

 * Personalized `.bashrc` and `.profile` files
 * Personalized [Terminator](https://launchpad.net/terminator) (multiple window terminal emulator)
 * [Automated backup](https://github.com/dmalyuta/dotfiles/blob/master/.bin/make_snapshot.sh) using `rsync`, `cron` and `anacron` with support for grandfather-father-son backup scheme
+* Personalized settings for the JetBrains IDEs (CLion in particular, but others should also work).

 ### Recommended software